Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Experimental Verification of Results

-\textbf{1.
-Group perturbation (perturbing layers \(1\) to \(k\)):} Here the perturbation norm \textit{decreases} with \(k\), in agreement with Thm.~\ref{multi}.
-This demonstrates that coordination across layers reduces the burden on any individual layer and leads to more efficient parameter updates.\\
+In Fig.~\ref{fig:layer_perturbation_linear} we compare the three settings: \begin{itemize} \item \textbf{Group perturbation (perturbing layers \(1\) to \(k\)):} Here the perturbation norm \textit{decreases} with \(k\), in agreement with Thm.~\ref{multi}.
+This demonstrates that coordination across layers reduces the burden on any individual layer and leads to more efficient parameter updates.

-\textbf{2.
-Single-layer perturbation (perturbing only the \(k\)-th layer) and lower bound:} The minimal perturbation norm is largest at the first layer, drops sharply across the next layer, then gradually increases with depth before falling again at the final layer.
+\item \textbf{Single-layer perturbation (perturbing only the \(k\)-th layer) and lower bound:} The minimal perturbation norm is largest at the first layer, drops sharply across the next layer, then gradually increases with depth before falling again at the final layer.
 The first and last layers differ in dimension, explaining the trend at the endpoints.
-From layer 2 onwards, the increase reflects a combination of factors: directions corresponding to smaller singular values of the downstream map and the upstream input representation become increasingly aligned with the desired output change, and these small singular values amplify the required perturbation. \\
+From layer 2 onwards, the increase reflects a combination of factors: directions corresponding to smaller singular values of the downstream map and the upstream input representation become increasingly aligned with the desired output change, and these small singular values amplify the required perturbation.

-\textbf{3.
-Margin--Lipschitz Lower Bound:} The empirical perturbation never violates the theoretical lower bound from Thm.~\ref{robustness}, and the slope of this bound closely mirrors the trend in the empirical perturbation.
+\item \textbf{Margin--Lipschitz Lower Bound:} The empirical perturbation never violates the theoretical lower bound from Thm.~\ref{robustness}, and the slope of this bound closely mirrors the trend in the empirical perturbation.
 The empirical edits do not exactly attain the bound, as the input representation and target output are not perfectly aligned with the dominant singular directions of the corresponding weight matrices.
 While the margin-based robustness bound in Thm.~\ref{robustness} exhibits exponential dependence on depth in the worst case, arising from layerwise Lipschitz composition, Fig.~\ref{fig:layer_perturbation_linear} shows that the resulting bound is empirically much closer to the exact single-layer perturbation than one might expect from this worst-case scaling.

-We conduct the same experiment for non-linear networks and provide similar plots in App. \ref{multi_ap}.
+\end{itemize} We conduct the same experiment for non-linear networks and provide similar plots in App. \ref{multi_ap}.